The Politician's Wife

 - Missing Mum: Flora's mum was killed in a car crash at some undetermined point between Flora bringing Duncan home to meet her and Clive and the present day.

 - The Nineties: Very much so, complete with Walkmans (or should that be "Walkmen"?), original flavour Gameboys and curtain dresses.

-- Parental Favouritism: Flora flat-out states that Paul is "hers" while Joanna is closer to her dad.
+- Parental Favoritism: Flora flat-out states that Paul is "hers" while Joanna is closer to her dad.
 As mentioned above, it's not very clear, but given Duncan's general lack of involvement, this could be a case of All Give And No Take on Joanna's part.

-- Clive seems to do this as well, but by favouring Duncan, who he considers to be a son in all but name, over Flora.
+- Clive seems to do this as well, but by favoring Duncan, who he considers to be a son in all but name, over Flora.
 Rather than going all Papa Wolf on his ass when the news that he cheated on Flora gets out, he uses the death of Flora's mother to try to browbeat her into sticking by Duncan.
 It's later revealed that he knew about the affair all along and did precisely jack shit about it.

 - Re Cut: The version that aired on Masterpiece Theatre had about eight minutes of material cut from it.